favourogundare/PerlSquad/README.md

 default web browser.
 Nothing else required.

 ### Where Everything Is
-If you are looking for meeting logs, sprint or homework related materials, check the artifacts folder.
+If you are looking for sprint or homework related materials, such as team member responsibilities check the artifacts folder.

 ### Repo Structure
 - javascripts: bulk of the game, including the game engine and code for each piece of the game